Surprising Facts About the Science of Hypnotherapy

 The average person experiences hypnosis every day

 You are likely to experience the hypnotic state at least twice a day.
-Everyday experiences include; driving, especially repetitive or long distance journeys and not remembering the actual drive, becoming engrossed in a book or binge-watching a series and not realising how much time has passed.
+Everyday experiences include driving, especially repetitive or long-distance journeys, arriving but not recalling the actual journey.
+Being engrossed in a book or binge-watching a series and not realising how much time has passed.

 It has been around since the 18th century

 Franz Mesmer, an Austrian physician, is typically credited with bringing hypnosis to public attention in the 1700s.
 Mesmer likely learned from earlier societies and spent his career studying the effects of hypnosis on the human mind.
 Interestingly, Mesmer referred to hypnosis as animal magnetism or mesmerism.
 You can still hear the use of the latter in statements such as “I was completely mesmerised”.

 Many studies conducted into the effectiveness of hypnosis for pain management.
 EEG results have shown hypnosis removes emotional experiences connected to pain while still allowing the sensory sensation.
 The patient can feel the actions, but the brain is unable to recognise the pain signals.
 It is becoming more common for women to use hypnotherapy through labour and birth.

 Under hypnosis, you remain in control

 Contrary to belief, those in a relaxed state of hypnosis stay in complete control.
 Throughout the session, clients can hear, comprehend and later recall what happened during the entirety of that session.
 There should be no concerns about being embarrassed, being tricked or being made to an act upon hearing a set word.